 That’s how long it’s been since our wedding day.
-That’s not to be confused with our “marriage” day.
+Twenty-seven years.
+Our “wedding day” is not to be confused with our “marriage” day.
 We got married in Las Vegas on November 25, 1988.
-But, three months later, on February 18, 1989 we still had our wedding.
+But, three months later, on February 18, 1989, we still had our wedding.

 I was just talking with my favorite server at Denny’s last night.
 You know, I had my jaw wired shut for six weeks before the wedding–car accident in Iowa the week after Christmas.
 I got really good at blending up hot ham and cheese sandwiches from Arby’s with a bit of milk.
 And Jamocha shakes?
 Lived on those suckers.
 In fact, I drank so many that I can’t stand to think of one even today!